exercism/exalysis/track/grains/tpl/static-total-nice.md

-- Nicely done returning a static number for the `Total` function!
+- Nicely done returning a constant expression for the `Total` function!
+Although you could calculate it by calling `Square` in a loop, that's unnecessarily slow, since you know in advance what the answer will be.